Central Vermont Solid Waste Management District

 • Compost food scraps.
 It's the law.

-• Bring your own containers for left-overs.
+• Bring your own left-overs containers.

-• Bring your own straw or silverware to avoid single-use items.
+• Bring your own straw or silverware.

 Bathroom